SpongePowered/SpongeDocs/source/plugin/data/custom/datamanipulators.rst

 ------------------

 Next, you'll want to register these so that the :doc:`Keys <../keys>`-based system can reference them.
-To do this, implement either :javadoc:`DataManipulator#registerGettersAndSetters()` or :javadoc:`ImmutableDataManipulator#registerGetters()` depending on whether the data is mutable or not.
+To do this, implement either :javadoc:`AbstractData#registerGettersAndSetters()` or :javadoc:`AbstractImmutableData#registerGetters()` depending on whether the data is mutable or not.

 For each value you must call: